alexfernandez/alexfernandez.github.io/2016/top-of-the-cream-of-the-crop.md

-But those initial studies quoted above have been complemented by [a few more](http://www.construx.com/10x_Software_Development/Origins_of_10X_%E2%80%93_How_Valid_is_the_Underlying_Research_/), and they all point to the same direction: there are 10x differences between the best and the worst developers.
+But those initial studies quoted above have been complemented by [a few more](http://www.construx.com/10x_Software_Development/Origins_of_10X_%E2%80%93_How_Valid_is_the_Underlying_Research_/), and they all point to the same direction: there are 10x differences between the best and the *worst* developers.

-No, the trouble lies in the new implicit interpretation: that some engineers are *10 times more productive than the average*.
+No, the trouble lies in the new implicit interpretation: that some engineers are *10 times more productive than the average*, rather than the worst.
+Because, who wants to be compared to the worst developers they know?

-This is not upheld by any studies.
+This large difference with the average is not upheld by any studies.
 Perhaps two or three times as productive?
 That is fine, and would be expected on any field.
 But from there to ten times is a long stretch.